You are viewing the global institutional website

 Data source, measurement owner, update date, verification method and identified limitations.

-Testimonials from participants and communities will be published when the first operating cycle of each node is activated, with written informed consent.
+Testimonials from participants and communities will be published only with written informed consent and appropriate safeguarding criteria.

 Six-stage methodology